+We can now describe the main results of the paper.
+For each $n \geq 1$ we demonstrate that certain categories of $\fp(n)$-modules are equivalent to a quotients of the aforementioned web categories obtained by imposing one additional relation (which depends on $n$).
+That is, the \emph{single} diagrammatic category $\pWeb$ can be used to describe the category $\mods$ for \textit{all} $n \geq 1$.
+Similarly, $\pWeb_{1}$ describes $\fp (n)\text{-mod}_{V}$ and $\pWeb_{\uparrow\downarrow}$ describes $\modsupdown.$

-In \cref{T:KTFunctor,Gthm,OrGthm} we show there are essentially surjective functors of monoidal supercategories In \cref{T:KTFunctor,HomIsomPlus,OrHomIsomPlus} we show these functors are full.
-That is, in each case there is a \emph{single} diagrammatic supercategory which is independent of $n$ and describes $\fp (n)\text{-mod}_{V}$, $\mods$, and $\modsupdown$, respectively.
+To be precise, for every $n \geq 1$ we show in \cref{T:KTFunctor,Gthm,OrGthm} that there are essentially surjective functors of $\k$-linear, monoidal supercategories In \cref{T:KTFunctor,HomIsomPlus,OrHomIsomPlus} we show these functors are full.
+It is worth noting that fullness can fail in positive characteristic.
+See \cref{FailFull} for an example.